SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 **Phase 1**

+* Memory for a new instance is allocated.
+The memory is not yet considered initialized.
 * A designated initializer makes sure that all of the stored properties for its class have a value.
+  The memory for these stored properties is now considered to be initialized.
-  Once it has done so, it hands off to a superclass initializer to perform the same task.
+* The designated initializer hands off to a superclass initializer to perform the same task.
 * This continues up the class inheritance chain until the top of the chain is reached.
-* Once the top of the chain is reached, memory for the new class instance is allocated, and the initial property values are assigned.
-  Phase 1 is now complete.
+* Once the top of the chain is reached, and the final class in the chain has ensured that all of its stored properties have a value, the instance's memory is considered to be fully initialized, and phase 1 is complete.

 **Phase 2**

-* Working back down from the top of the chain, each designated initializer in the chain is given an opportunity to customize the instance's stored properties.
+* Working back down from the top of the chain, each designated initializer in the chain is given an opportunity to customize the instance further.
+  Initializers are now able to access ``self`` and can modify its properties, call its instance methods, and so on.
-* Finally, any convenience initializers in the chain are given a chance to customize the instance's stored properties.
+* Finally, any convenience initializers in the chain are also given an opportunity to customize the instance and to work with ``self``.

 Here's how phase 1 looks for an initialization call for a hypothetical subclass and superclass: